1995 Polish presidential election: Convent of St. Catherine

 In November 1994, the Convent of St. Catherine was organised by Józef Maj, coordinating several extraparliamentary center to right-wing parties, like the Christian-Democratic Labour Party (ChDSP), Confederation of Independent Poland, Party of Christian Democrats (PChD), Peasants' Agreement, Polish People's Party (Mikołaczykowskie faction), Movement for the Republic, Third Republic Movement, Party of Polish Democracy, National-Democratic Party, Christian National Union, Polish Union (ZP), Solidarity or Rural Solidarity.
 The Convent's purpose was to serve as a discussion forum for the marginal extraparliamentary parties trying to coalesce into a political force able to cross the 5% threshold and enter the Sejm after the last election's wipeout result for the fragmented parties.
 In the Summer of 1995, the Convent agreed to hold meetings to select a joint presidential candidate for that year's election.
 Out of the many candidates that expressed interest in becoming the candidate, the quickest to withdraw was Jan Parys, soon after Roman Ciesielski, Wojciech Ziembinski, Henryk Bąk and Adam Strzembosz stopped being contenders.
 The remaining candidates, Hanna Gronkiewicz-Waltz, Leszek Moczulski and Jan Olszewski, ultimately entered a dispute over the results a ballot held to elect the Convent's candidate, as on the 19th of July, Gronkiewicz-Waltz's, followed by Olszewski's supporters both claimed victory for their candidates.
 Due to the inability of the Convent to decide on a candidate, it was ultimately disbanded and all three of the remaining candidates ran their own presidential campaigns, though Moczulski ultimately withdrew and endorsed Wałęsa.
 Gronkiewicz-Waltz later tried to court the endorsements of right-wing candidates like Olszewski and Lech Kaczyński.
 A group of ZChN activists, including Jan Łopuszański and Henryk Goryszewski, titled "Inicjatywa 44", broke away from the Gronkiewicz-Waltz campaign to support Wałęsa instead, being accepted into his campaign staff on 18 September.
 On 29 October, the rest of ZChN, beyond the Inicjatywa 44 group, endorsed Lech Wałęsa without withdrawing their support for Gronkiewicz-Waltz.
-Ultiamtely, she remained with only the concrete endorsements of the SLCh, ZP, PK, KK and ChDSP.
+Ultimately, she remained with only the concrete endorsements of the SLCh, ZP, PK, KK and ChDSP.